 About: Anthony Lawton

-- CEO (incl. interim), chair and trustee of charity, cultural and educational enterprises in UK.
-Chair of Sussex Dolphin which looks after the books and reputation of emminent children’s and historical fiction author Rosemary Sutcliff.
-Married; two children.
+- CEO, chair and trustee of charity, cultural and educational enterprises in UK.
+Chair, Sussex Dolphin which looks after the work of emminent children’s and historical fiction author Rosemary Sutcliff (1920-92).

 Posts by Anthony Lawton: